ciencialatitud0/ROOT-particle-physics-workshop/README.md

 # Introduction to ROOT CERN as an analysis tool for particle physics

 ## Instructor:
-Gustavo Alejandro Loachamin Ordoñez, Master in Physics (Elementary Particles and Fields) BSc in Physics, University of British Columbia, Canada MSc in Fields and Elementary Particles, PUC Rio de Janeiro, Brasil
+Gustavo Alejandro Loachamin Ordoñez

+BSc in Physics, University of British Columbia, Canada

+MSc in Physics (Fields and Elementary Particles), PUC Rio de Janeiro, Brasil

 ## Short description: